Semiparametric Estimation of the Shape of the Limiting Bivariate Point Cloud: Funding

 \section{Funding}

 This work was supported by grants from the Southeast National Synthesis Wildfire and the United States Geological Survey’s National Climate Adaptation Science Center (G21AC10045), and the National Science Foundation (DMS-2001433, DMS-2152887).
+We acknowledge the computing resources provided by North Carolina State University High Performance Computing Services Core Facility (RRID:SCR\_022168).